syncfusion-content/xamarin-docs/Xamarin/DataGrid/MVVM.md

 You can download the source code of binding the GridComboBoxColumn.ItemsSource  properties sample [here]()

-## Binding the ItemsSource in ViewModel to the SfComboBox loaded inside the template
+## Binding the ItemsSource from ViewModel to the SfComboBox loaded inside the template column in Xamarin.Forms.DataGrid

-You can bind the any object type collection property to the `SfComboBox.DataSource` property which is loaded inside the [GridTemplateColumn] (https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfDataGrid.XForms~Syncfusion.SfDataGrid.XForms.GridTemplateColumn.html) can also be assigned any value via binding by passing the binding context as the `Source` to the `DataSource` property.
+Bind any object type collection property to the `SfComboBox.DataSource` property, which is loaded inside the [GridTemplateColumn] (https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfDataGrid.XForms~Syncfusion.SfDataGrid.XForms.GridTemplateColumn.html) using the below code snippet.

-Refer the below code snippet to bind `SfComboBox.DataSource` property from the viewmodel.
-SfComboBox was loaded inside the the template.

 {% tab %}